 You will be prompted to enter the some of the following information in order to generate the private key and CSR pair off the web server

-Once the private key and CSR files are generated, you can use the following command to display the content of
+Once the private key and CSR files are generated, display the content of

 Download your private key file and save it as